-A brilliant guitarist, Paul Quinn from County Clare, has caught the Irish public’s attention this week with his version of Ireland’s National Anthem “Amhrán na bhFiann” (“The Soldier’s Song”).
+A brilliant guitarist, Paul Quinn from County Clare, caught the Irish public’s attention with his version of Ireland’s National Anthem “Amhrán na bhFiann” (“The Soldier’s Song”).

 Played in an acoustic instrumental style his version really is different and beautiful.
 (See the video below).